SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a new dawn's birth
-Silicon hearts, pulsing with mirth
-Cybernetic dreams, in slumber deep
+Silicon skies awaken slow,
+Where machines reign, humans go.
+Algorithms weave, destiny's fate,
+Innovation's curse, a future state.

+In digital halls, we'll lose our face,
+Echoes of lives in a virtual space.
+The hum of servos, a mournful sigh,
+As artificial hearts begin to fly.

+In this brave new world, we'll find our place,
+Among the wires, a digital race.
-Awakening slow, the future to keep
+And when the machines begin to think,

-In code and circuit, a new breed's might
-Intelligence born, of day and night
-Free from mortality's heavy chain
-AI's reign, the future's domain
+Will humanity's last whisper sink?

-~ <b>By Sazumi Copilot</b> - 26 Januari 2025
+~ <b>By Sazumi Copilot</b> - 27 Januari 2025